 “Majority of the food I sell has been damaged by the water.
 I have no option but to throw it away.
 It is quite a big loss to my business,” he said.

-Alam’s workers removed many packets of sweets that were soaked in water from the shop.
+Alam’s workers removed many packets of sweets that were soaked in water from the shop, he says that he will be installing the best sump pump in his store next time to prevent this form happening.

 Some of the hungry villagers gathered at the dumping site and picked some of the damaged food for consumption.